GSoC 2026 unique post at the Liquid Galaxy project community site - Liquid Galaxy project community site

 You should send us a previous email with the 3 contents you want to create for the wiki, as many other contributors may have chosen the same.
 And always browse our already nicely populated wiki before sending your proposals for wiki entries.

-Each entry has to have the clearest definition of what the entry is, and what part of the Liquid Galaxy it handles, it can be the UX side (functions on the apps in Flutter or JAVA) or the rig side (all the things related to the Liquid Galaxy cluster and its network, including the Docker AI server we use).
+Each entry has to have the clearest definition of what the entry is, and what part of the Liquid Galaxy it handles, it can be the UX side (functions on the apps in Flutter) or the rig side (all the things related to the Liquid Galaxy cluster and its network, including the Docker AI server we use).

 Please write with clarity for others to understand, and quote code in the right way.